Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 I spent five years reading the neuroscience of sleep because I wanted to understand why perfectly intelligent adults keep having the same dream about being unprepared for an exam they haven’t thought about in thirty years.
 The answer changed how I think about everything: the brain doesn’t choose symbols.
 It chooses the most accurate available image for what it’s actually processing.

 Which means: understanding a dream doesn’t require a dictionary.
 It requires knowing what was happening in your actual life in the days before it appeared.
+You just read four examples.
+What’s yours?

 Hover to spin